bord81/Usefull-stuff/scripts/AutoDelg/README.md

 Tired of manually entering commands for adding each torrent link in deluge-console?

-This script waits for console input of magnet torrent links (one at a time) and adds them to download queue.

-Enter 'quit' to exit (default).
+This script makes the most used actions easier.

+ - To add a magnet link just paste it to the terminal prompt and press enter.
+ - To view current downloads press 'd'.
+ - Paused and queued torrents 'p' and 'q' resp.
+ - If you put space and torrent id after 'p' or 'r' it will be paused or removed resp.
+ - 'e' for exit

-Verify script commands and download path in prop.prop file which should be in the same folder.
+You can change the default keys and commands by editing prop.prop file which should be in the same folder as script.

 COMMANDS: